Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07.md

 Item prices assume the most typical conditions possible - a typical sale by an ordinary merchant at a time and place where there's neither a surplus not a shortage.
-Everything costs list price at character creation, and campaign events might change that.
+Everything costs list price at character creation, but world events might change that during play.

 This does mean we're not assuming "Gold Rush" prices as the default like D&D does, but you'll still find some items here are ridiculously expensive